 Step 3.
 Installing Matomo on Debian 9 Stretch.

-First thing to do is to go to Matomo’s download page and download the latest stable version of Piwik:
+The first thing to do is to go to Matomo’s download page and download the latest stable version of Piwik:

 Unpack the Matomo archive to the document root directory on your server: